How to attract customers effectively. Have a look at the AIDA model in marketing

 - AIDAR – where "R" means repetitive purchase.
 If customers are satisfied with their first purchase, they will keep buying it.
 This idea is very similar to the model where satisfaction was recognized as the 5th element of AIDA.

-With AIDA, digital marketing agencies can develop the best advertising strategy to reach the customer.
-This also contributes to the fact that entrepreneurs can adapt their offer accordingly and gain the trust of customers.
-Thanks to AIDA, sales techniques can be improved – we can, among others, create new CTAs, invent ads formats or keep the audience interested in a particular brand.
+With AIDA, digital marketing agencies can develop the best advertising strategy to reach customers.
+This also contributes to the fact that entrepreneurs can adapt their offers accordingly and gain customers' trust.
+Thanks to AIDA, sales techniques can be improved – we can, among others, create new CTAs, invent ad formats, or keep the audience interested in a particular brand.